dekuNukem/duckyPad/README.md

 The scripts can be as simple as shortcuts like `Control + C`, or as sophisticated as launching applications, managing livestreams, or even [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
 It's all up to you!

+## Join Our Discord!

+Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, asking questions, sharing scripts, and latest updates!

 ## Get duckyPad on Tindie!

 duckyPad is [now available on Tindie!](https://www.tindie.com/products/21984), feel free to grab one there!